AltropInc/alt/doc/script/Ownership.md

 ```
 alt test
 ```
 will start an application to create a child object `test` in the application root.
 In the `test` object, a singleton object of the class ExternalClass is created as a child object of `test`.
 And the child object is referred to by the singleton name `n`.
 Note that the singleton child is created by using inheritance so that we can add more member stuff within the singleton.
-Again in the `test` object, another child object of `test` is created using the constructor of the class ExternalClass, and we use a variable name to refer to the child object.
+Again in the `test` object, another child object is created in `test`, using the constructor of the class ExternalClass, and we use a variable name to refer to the child object.

+A name that refers to an object can either be a variable name or a singleton name.
+A singleton name is constantly bound to an object in its lifetime, and they live and die together.
+A singleton name can only be declared in an object scope or a class scope.
+A variable name, if it is not a const name, can refere to different objects at different time, and it can be declared in any scope, including an input/output scope or a block scope.
+However, the name does not own the referred object.
+The owner of an object is always its parent with the following object ownership rules:

-* Each object, except the root, has a parent object that owns the object.
+* Each object, except for the root, has a parent object that owns the object.
 * Each object can only have one parent object as its owner at a time.
 * When the parent object goes out of life, all child objects go out of life too.
 * The root object has no owner but it is created and destroyed automatically along with the application.
 The root object has the same life cycle of the application process.

-A name that refers to an object can either be a variable name or a singleton name.